 I recently attended a medical conference in Savannah, Georgia, and my stay was supposed to be short, but a huge blizzard coming from the midwest cancelled thousands of flights including mine.
 Good thing I brought my sketching supplies, because I was in this charming southern town for

-The closing of St. Vincent’s Hospital in New York City was a calamity that many thought would never happen.
-In the Spring of 2010 this busy facility in lower Manhattan ceased to exist and thousands of doctors, nurses, and hospital workers had to look elsewhere for
+[portfolio_slideshow] The closing of St. Vincent’s Hospital in New York City was a calamity that many thought would never happen.
+In the Spring of 2010 this busy facility in lower Manhattan ceased to exist and thousands of doctors, nurses, and hospital workers had to look elsewhere

-Much of the history and romance of America has been bypassed by the Interstate system.
+[portfolio_slideshow] Much of the history and romance of America has been bypassed by the Interstate system.
 This past winter I traveled to Arizona and drove down old Highway 60 from Wickenberg to Quartzite and encountered a living museum of Americana in its defunct roadside motels.
-A few
+A

 Dr. Jeffrey M. Levine has authored numerous articles on topics related to healthcare of the elderly.
 These include medical history, prevention and treatment of chronic wounds such as pressure ulcers, elder neglect and abuse, and physical restraints.
 He has also edited a book on legal and regulatory aspects of nursing homes.